prabodh78/How_I_Am_Learning_ML/README.md

   Step 4: Test Model
 </sub>

-Please refer folder -> "Train_Classifier", here we have trained and evaluate classifier with different models.
+##### Please refer folder -> "Train_Classifier", here we have trained and evaluate classifier with different models.

+Learnings:
+1. I have trained digit dataset with different classifier like ->
+   1. Logistic Regression
+   2. Random Forest
+   3. SVM
+   4. Deep Neural Network
+   5. Convolution Neural Network
+2. Model testing has big role in training pipeline, as we are not sure 'How model will perform on realtime world'.
+   1. Cross Validation , Confusion Matrix and calculating loss helps here.